jan-sneeuw/home/index.md

 - [**CySec Blog**](/blog/) — A blog where I occasionally publish write-ups on cybersecurity concepts and challenges I find noteworthy.
 - [**ML Project**](https://github.com/yourusername/project-two) — I am looking to get more into Machine Learning and plan to follow old exercises of a Practical Lab taught at the University of Bonn in 2025.
 - [**SEC Trading Project**](https://github.com/yourusername/project-two) — I am planning to develop a trading algorithm depending on a subset of high-volume purchases of stocks listed by the SEC.
-IN particular, I want to compare varying strategies through systematic backtesting to determine the degree of profitability.
+In particular, I want to compare varying strategies through systematic backtesting to determine the degree of profitability.

 <br>